pablos-here/nbiff/README.md

 `nbiff` has the following features:

 - It is dynamic.
-It self-adjusts when email accounts are added/deleted and folders are created/deleted.
+It self-adjusts when email accounts are added or deleted.
+In real-time, it captures changes to the local folder structure.
 - While dynamic, it is designed to be light-weight and quick.
+It has been tested with over 1,000 `.msf`'s with no performance issues.
+  After the first iteration, the evaluation window is reduced to the last check.
 - Largely it is immune from `Thunderbird`'s API changes.
 - Supports both `x11` and `wayland`.
+- The systray icon provides both high-level and detailed information.
+- At a high-level, color changes reflect status changes.
+- Details are presented by clicking on the icon.
+Tool tips are available when the user environment supports it.
 - Users can customize their own systray icons.
-- The systray icon provides high-level information such as whether there are unread messages or not.
-- Details are presented by clicking on the icon.
-Tool tips are available when the environment supports it.

-## Online help
+## Online help?

 For online help, join the `nbiff` [subreddit](https://www.reddit.com/r/nbiff).